-- We are unable to consider surrender requests from cities or towns outside of Hays or Blanco County.
+- We are only able to consider surrender requests from cities or towns outside of Hays or Blanco County on a limited basis.

-- If you live in the aforementioned areas, please know that current wait times to accept surrendered pets could be a minimum of 2-3 months.
-Our available space will be drastically reduced while the Kyle Campus undergoes major renovations to the entire facility (exterior and interior, all cat and dog habitats).
-Timelines are variable due to the nature and scale of these renovations.
+- If you live in the aforementioned areas, please know that current wait times to accept surrendered pets could be a minimum of 3 weeks to a month.
+Timelines are variable.

 - If you live outside of our service area, look for rescues and shelters within your city and county.
 If you live in a rural area, be sure to contact rescues and shelters in the closest metropolitan area to you.

 - If you have a purebred pet, or one that appears to have a predominant breed, search for breed-specific rescues close to you.

 - PAWS is a somewhat common name for rescues and shelters.
 We have two locations in Kyle TX and Dripping Springs TX, and are not affiliated with any other PAWS.
 If you do not reside in our area, but have found us on a Google search, there is likely a rescue or shelter with “PAWS” in their title that is closer to you and that you intended to contact.

 - These changes do not affect our ability to accept returned animals from our adoption program.
 If you are needing to return your adopted pet, please contact: email@example.com